yochetan/90DaysOfDevOps/2026/day-22/day-22-notes.md

 4) Repeat this process at least 3 times so you have multiple commits in your history View the full history in a compact format

+Task 6: Understand the Git Workflow
+Answer these questions in your own words (add them to a day-22-notes.md file):

+1) What is the difference between git add and git commit?

+        git add : is used to staged from untracked (file/directory) git commit : is used to commit(tracked) from staged

+2) What does the staging area do?
+Why doesn't Git just commit directly?

+        staging area : instead of commiting all the changes you can select specific files which you wanna prepare for commit

+        Why Git doesn’t commit directly
+        If Git skipped the staging area and committed everything instantly, you’d lose a lot of control.

+3) What information does git log show you?

+        git log : it shows all the commit history made

+4) What is the .git/ folder and what happens if you delete it?

+        .git/ : this is the folder where all the stuffs are stored ig

+        if we delete that folder : it deletes the the git repo entirely

+5) What is the difference between a working directory, staging area, and repository?

+        WORKING DIRECTORY : this is the file system directory (if we haven't commited to the git and we delete the file it is completely deleted and can't be recovered)

+        STAGING AREA : this is were we staged the files which we want before commit ( this is imp as we select which files are ready for commit )

+        REPOSITORY : this is the repo/directory of git (where we can stored our files/directories and can recover if they are deleted from the file system)